Atsuto Uchida: Return to Kashima Antlers

 Ahead of the 2019 season, Uchida was appointed as the new Kashima Antlers’ captain following the departure of Gen Shoji.
-His first match as captain came on 1 March 2019 against Kawasaki Frontale and set up an equalising goal for Sho Ito, in a 1–1 draw.
-He later captained three more matches between 9 March 2019 and 30 March 2019.
+His first match as captain for the club came on 1 March 2019 against Kawasaki Frontale and set up an equalising goal for Sho Ito, in a 1–1 draw.
+He later captained three more matches for Kashima Antlers between 9 March 2019 and 30 March 2019, helping the club earn a total of seven points.
 However, during a 3–2 win against Júbilo Iwata on 30 March 2019, Uchida suffered a knee injury and was substituted that kept him out for several months.
 On 14 August 2019, he made his return from injury, coming on as a late substitute, in a 4–0 win against Tochigi SC in the third round of the Emperor's Cup.
 Since returning from injury, Uchida resumed his captaincy role despite being placed on the substitute bench in a number of matches for the rest of the 2019 season.
-Kashima Antlers went on to finish third place in the league.
-At the end of the 2019 season, he went on to make twelve appearances in all competitions.
+He helped Kashima Antlers finish third place in the league.
+At the end of the 2019 season, Uchida went on to make twelve appearances in all competitions.

-At the start of the 2020 season, Uchida appeared as an unused substitute for the AFC Champions League against Melbourne Victory on 28 January 2020, as the club lost 1–0.
-Shortly after, he suffered a calf injury during a friendly match against Mito HollyHock on 1 February 2020, as Kashima Antlers won 1–0.
+At the start of the 2020 season, Uchida appeared as an unused substitute for the AFC Champions League against Melbourne Victory on 28 January 2020, as Kashima Antlers lost 1–0.
+Shortly after, he suffered a calf injury during a friendly match against Mito HollyHock on 1 February 2020, as the club won 1–0.
 After the match, it was announced that Uchida was sidelined for four weeks.
 However, the season was interrupted due to the pandemic and it was pushed back to July, allowing him to have more time to recover.
 Once the league resumed, he made his first appearance of the season, starting a match and played 60 minutes before being substituted, in a 2–1 loss against Kawasaki Frontale on 4 July 2020.
 A month later on 12 August 2020, Uchida captained the club for the first time this season, starting the match and played 69 minutes before being substituted, in a 3–2 win against Shimizu S-Pulse in a J.League Cup match.
 Eight days later on 20 August 2020, he announced his retirement from professional football.
 Three days later on 23 August 2020, Uchida made his last appearance in professional football against Gamba Osaka, coming on as a 16th-minute substitute for the injured Rikuto Hirose, as Kashima Antlers drew 1–1.
 After the match, he spoke at his retirement ceremony, thanking the club and hope the new generation would hear his story in hopes of becoming a professional football.
 Following this, Uchida went on to make three appearances in all competitions.